Flavour Invariants of the N Higgs Doublet Model: Introduction

+These methods require care in identifying the independent number of invariants needed; one starts by identifying how many parameters are required, after basis transformations are taken into account, and then carefully determines what specific invariants to take.
+A very interesting specific example can be found in the 1988 Ref.~\cite{Branco:1987mj}, where the ten invariants describing the quark masses and mixings of the SM are clearly identified.
+It was also the procedure used in Ref.~\cite{Botella:2012ab} in order to study flavour in the 2HDM.
+Other recent articles using this or similar techniques, mostly in the context of CP, include \cite{Lebedev:2002wq,Botella:2004ks,Dreiner:2007yz, deMedeirosVarzielas:2016rii,Yu:2019ihs,Yu:2020gre, Darvishi:2023ckq,Darvishi:2024cwe}.
+This is the method applied in this article.

+More recently, a mathematical technique involving Hilbert series and the plethystic logarithm has been developed, in order to identify a theory's invariants.
+This method permits the counting and identification of primary invariants, and also of relations with further invariants (syzygies).
+This technique has been extensively applied to a variety of models, for example, in \cite{Benvenuti:2006qr,Feng:2007ur,Jenkins:2009dy,Hanany:2010vu, Lehman:2015via,Henning:2015daa,Lehman:2015coa,Henning:2015alf, Henning:2017fpj,Bednyakov:2018cmx,Trautner:2018ipq, Bento:2020jei,Bento:2021hyo,Yu:2021cco,Bonnefoy:2021tbt, Yu:2022ttm,Bento:2023owf,Grinstein:2023njq, deLima:2024vrn}.
+Using this procedure, there are two types of invariants (primary and secondary); a classification which does not exist in the previous method.
+This is not the method followed in this article.

 In section \ref{sec: SM Yukawa Lagrangian}, the flavour sector of the SM is analysed.
-The Yukawa Lagrangian of models with extra scalar doublets is presented in section \ref{sec: Multi Higgs Yukawa Lagrangian}, as well as the notions of the \textit{Higgs basis} and the \textit{charged Higgs basis}.
-In section \ref{sec: The idea}, a new way of looking at the flavour sector of Multi Higgs Models is introduced, in terms of new mixing matrices and interaction eigenvalues.
+The Yukawa Lagrangian of models with extra scalar doublets is presented in section \ref{sec: Multi Higgs Yukawa Lagrangian}, as well as the notions of the \textit{Higgs basis} \cite{Georgi:1978ri,Donoghue:1978cj,Botella:1994cs} and the \textit{charged Higgs basis} \cite{Nishi:2007nh,Bento:2017eti,Bento:2018fmy}.
+In section \ref{sec: The idea}, a new way of looking at the flavour sector of the NHDM is introduced, in terms of new mixing matrices and interaction eigenvalues.
 Section \ref{sec: Physical Parameters} analyses the NHDM in light of this new perspective, taking into account the physically relevant parameters.
-Section \ref{sec: Weak Basis Transformations} explains the notion of \textit{Weak Basis Transformations} and how to build invariant quantities under such operations.
+This section is fully devoted to the intricate issue of parameter counting and matching to the number of invariants.
+Section \ref{sec: Weak Basis Transformations} explains the notion of \textit{Weak Basis Transformations} (WBT) and how to build invariant quantities under such operations.
 These are then used in section \ref{sec: Flavour Invariants} to build a complete set of flavour invariants for the NHDM in light of this new way of analysing flavour physics.
-The conclusions are presented in section \ref{sec:Conclusions}.
-Appendix \ref{sec: unitary matrix} contains some useful definitions.
-And finally appendix \ref{app: NHDM} simplifies some expressions obtained in section \ref{sec: Flavour Invariants}.
+The conclusions are presented in section \ref{sec:Conclusions}. \ref{sec: unitary matrix} contains some useful definitions regarding the parametrisation of unitary matrices.
+And finally \ref{app: NHDM} simplifies some expressions obtained in section \ref{sec: Flavour Invariants}.